© Holly Millar

 Once you feel more confident on the nursery slopes you can progress higher up the mountain and attempt some of the gentler blue pistes that Tignes and the wider Espace Killy have to offer.
 In Val Claret there is a beginner designated green area if you head up the Tichot and then the Grattalu, although be warned that the run coming back down to resort can be a little tricky and can take some time, so make sure you are prepared for a little bit of a challenge.

-Beginner Runs in Toviere & Les Brevieres
+Toviere and Les Brevieres

 In Tignes le Lac and Lavachet there are a couple of beginner drag lifts and also a beginner chairlift in Le Lac.
 If you are feeling more confident and want to venture a little further on the mountain head up the Palafour or Chardonnet from Tignes Lac.
 This will give you access to the lovely, rolling, gentle blue runs that come back down into the village.
 As always make sure before you head for these you feel fully prepared and confident to tackle something tougher than the beginner nursery slopes.